 WARNING There is no way to undo the removal of a command or user interface element from inside the Customize User Interface (CUI) Editor, so be careful when removing commands and user interface elements.
 If you accidentally remove the wrong command or user interface element the best thing to do is click Cancel, but this will also undo any other changes that you might have made.
-If you already made several changes to the CUI file and don't want to lose the changes that you already made, you can open the backup CUI file that is automatically created after a change is made to a CUI file from the Transfer tab and then proceed to recover the command or user interface element that was accidentally removed.
+If you already made several changes to the CUIx file and do not want to lose the changes that you already made, you can open the backup CUIx file that is automatically created after a change is made to a CUIx file from the Transfer tab and then proceed to recover the command or user interface element that was accidentally removed.